xendit/coding-exercises/Refactoring/1. Refactoring Functional Logic/steps.md

 1. Ensure that `node >= 8.6` is installed
 2. Run `npm install`
 3. Run `npm test`, you should expect to see all tests passing and some code coverage
-4. Run `npm report` to see the coverage reports
+4. Run `npm run report` to see the coverage reports

 ## Exercise